-According to Psychology Today, these are some of the factors at home that may increase the likelihood of a child becoming a bully:
+According to Psychology Today, these are some of the factors that could occur in the home that may increase the likelihood of a child becoming a bully:

-However, Dr. Janyne A. McConnaughey, who holds a Ph.D. with an emphasis in early childhood, and who herself has been a victim of abuse, cautions people against believing that all abused children turn their aggression outward.
+Dr. Janyne A. McConnaughey, who holds a PhD with an emphasis in early childhood, and who herself has been a victim of abuse, cautions people against believing all abused children turn their aggression outward.
 Some may not even become aggressive at all.

-“Often children who have had difficult early childhood experiences of powerlessness resort to behaviors typical of younger children — [or], in fact, may be living out those earlier experiences,” She tells Parentology.
+“Often children who’ve had difficult early childhood experiences of powerlessness resort to behaviors typical of younger children — [or], in fact, may be living out those earlier experiences,” McConnaughey tells Parentology.

-While children react differently to mistreatment, that reaction is not always a conscious decision.
-McConnaughey shares that, “Their behavior is based on a childhood need for safety and connection and unlikely to be a behavior of choice.”
+While children react differently to mistreatment, their reactions aren’t always a conscious decision.
+McConnaughey says, “Their behavior is based on a childhood need for safety and connection and unlikely to be a behavior of choice.”

 No parent wants to think of themselves as the cause of their children’s aggression or bullying tendencies.
 Even so, children who are least likely to mistreat their peers are those raised by parents who teach that becoming a good person is the best value to aspire toward.

 Psychologists and educators have also found ways to effect changed behavior in former bullies.
-Sometimes all children need is a listening ear: someone to ask what is happening in their lives instead of an adult whose immediate response is punishment.
+Sometimes all children need is a listening ear: someone to ask what’s happening in their lives instead of an adult whose immediate response is punishment.

-One principal implemented practices based on this in his high school and saw a 46% reduction in the number of children sent to his office.
+One high school principal implemented practices based on this in his school and observed a 46% reduction in the number of children sent to his office.
 The children’s grades also improved and there was a 70% increase in resilience.

-Even when aggression does not amount to bullying, aggressive tendencies on their own can become harmful to others and the aggressor.
-The good news is that by taking a more compassionate approach, many children make full recoveries.
+Even when aggression doesn’t amount to bullying, aggressive tendencies on their own can become harmful to others and the aggressor.
+The good news is, by taking a more compassionate approach, many children make full recoveries.